pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

 - There is a new tool: The Document Browser, which allow the visualisation of microdown (markadown compatible) documents placed in the web or locally.
 - Calypso (the System Browser) has incorporated some interesting mini tools: package dependency and baseline visualisation.
 - New and improved Inspectors (to be used by the inspector), notably for AST/Blocks/IR but also a lot others.
-- All versions of NewTools, Spec, Roassal annd Microdown have been updated with a lot of bugfixes.
+- All versions of NewTools, Spec, Roassal and Microdown have been updated with a lot of bugfixes.

 ### System
 - Slots now have a Setting for unrestricted definitions
 - Slots now allow more complex Slot defininions (cascade)
 - Compiler support for full block without outer context